CodeYourFuture/syllabus/docs/react/week-3/lesson.md

 ### ESLint rules for React Hooks

-As you may have noticed, VSCode highlighted the empty dependencies array when you changed the URL passed to `fetch` in `BestPokemonFetcher`.
+As you may have noticed, VSCode highlighted the empty dependencies array when you changed the URL passed to `fetch` in `PokemonMoves`.

 This is because your React application is using the rules from [`eslint-plugin-react-hooks`](https://www.npmjs.com/package/eslint-plugin-react-hooks), a package created by the developers who make React.
 It helps you to find bugs in React Hooks code by highlighting places where you might be missing dependencies.